Pelvic Inflammatory Disease

 Accepting New Patients

 Harold C. Wiesenfeld, MD, specializes in obstetrics and gynecology and is certified in obstetrics and gynecology by the American Board of Obstetrics and Gynecology.
 He practices at UPMC University Obstetrics and Gynecology and UPMC Magee-Womens Gynecologic Specialties and is affiliated with UPMC Magee-Womens Hospital, UPMC Presbyterian, and UPMC Mercy.
 He completed his medical degree and residency at McGill University in Montreal, Canada.Dr.
 Wiesenfeld specializes in the care of individuals with infections of the reproductive system and people with vulvar skin disorders.
 He is active in clinical research to improve the diagnosis and treatment of people with these conditions and is the medical director of the Center for Vulvar and Vaginal Health at UPMC.
 He has published over 100 research papers and other scholarly articles.Are you already a patient of this provider and have a MyUPMC account?
 Log in to MyUPMC to schedule.
 Dr. Wiesenfeld is rated as an Elite provider by MediFind in the treatment of Pelvic Inflammatory Disease.
-His top areas of expertise are Pelvic Inflammatory Disease, Chlamydia, Cervicitis, Gonorrhea, and Intrauterine Device Insertion.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Pelvic Inflammatory Disease, Chlamydia, Cervicitis, Gonorrhea, and Intrauterine Device Insertion.
+Dr. Wiesenfeld is board certified in American Board Of Obstetrics And Gynecology.
+Dr. Wiesenfeld is currently accepting new patients.

 Elite in Pelvic Inflammatory Disease